h5bp/html5-boilerplate/README.markdown

 Getting Started
 ---------------
-1. Add the html-boilerplate-forl-wordpress folder to your wp-content/themes folder.
+1. Add the html-boilerplate-for-wordpress folder to your wp-content/themes folder.
 2. Activate the theme.
 WP-Admin > Appearance > Themes
 2. Add the items in the "root" folder to the root of your website (read the Root Files section below).
 3. Style away, knowing that you're building on a super solid base with HTML5 awesomeness.